-Best Practices for Online Meetings
+Best Practices for Online Meetings and Interviews

 Turn off any potential distractions such as music and video streaming services.
 You may also consider deleting or hiding bookmarked pages in your web browser if you’ll be screen sharing, as they can be viewed by meeting participants.
 Lastly, you should consider any time zone differences that could make the meeting start time difficult for some participants.